prefix-dev/parselmouth/docs/LOCAL_TESTING.md

 ### Persisting Data Between Runs

 MinIO data is stored in a Docker volume by default.
-To persist between `docker-compose down`:
+The `pixi run clean-all` command will stop MinIO and remove all volumes.

+If you want to manually manage docker-compose:

 ```bash
 # Stop without removing volumes